abond936/My-Journal/docs/Project.md

 Status: ✅ Implemented

 ✅
-- A Node.js script (`src/lib/scripts/utils/backup-codebase.ts`) creates a compressed `.zip` archive of the entire codebase on OneDrive.
+- Backup script - A Node.js script (`src/lib/scripts/utils/backup-codebase.ts`) creates a compressed `.zip` archive of the entire codebase on OneDrive.
-- Uses `git ls-files` to efficiently and accurately gather all project files, respecting `.gitignore`.
+- Files included - Uses `git ls-files` to efficiently and accurately gather all project files, respecting `.gitignore`.
-- A PowerShell script (`src/lib/scripts/utils/setup-backup-task.ps1`) creates a Windows Scheduled Task to run the backup script daily at 1 AM for local backups.
+- Scheduled backup - A PowerShell script (`src/lib/scripts/utils/setup-backup-task.ps1`) creates a Windows Scheduled Task to run the backup script daily at 1 AM for local backups.
-- A GitHub Actions workflow (`.github/workflows/backup.yml`) automatically creates a backup on every push to the `main` branch.
+- Github backup - A GitHub Actions workflow (`.github/workflows/backup.yml`) automatically creates a backup on every push to the `main` branch.
 This backup is stored as a workflow artifact for 7 days, providing an off-site copy.
-- Automatically cleans up local backups older than 5 days.
+- Cleanup - Automatically cleans up local backups older than 5 days.

 ### **Data Backup (Firestore)**
 --------------------------------------
 Status: ✅ Implemented

 ✅
-- A Node.js script (`src/lib/scripts/backup-database.ts`) reads all documents from the `entries`, `albums`, `tags`, and `users` collections and saves them to a single, timestamped JSON file.
+- Backup script - A Node.js script (`src/lib/scripts/backup-database.ts`) reads all documents from the `entries`, `albums`, `tags`, and `users` collections and saves them to a single, timestamped JSON file.
-- A PowerShell script (`src/lib/scripts/setup-database-backup-task.ps1`) creates a Windows Scheduled Task to run the backup script daily at 2 AM.
+- Scheduled backup - A PowerShell script (`src/lib/scripts/setup-database-backup-task.ps1`) creates a Windows Scheduled Task to run the backup script daily at 2 AM.

 ⭕
-2 - Update backup script
+2 - Update backup scripts and automation

 ### **Recovery**
 ---------------------------------------